GetPageSpeed/nginx-extras-docs/docs/modules/xslt.md

 ---

 title: "NGINX XSLT dynamic module"
 description: "RPM package nginx-module-xslt.
 NGINX XSLT dynamic module.
-This filter module transforms XML responses using one or more XSLT stylesheets. "
+This filter module transforms XML responses using one or more XSLT stylesheets."

 ---